charlesadecuir/DeCuir_Coursera/README.md

 # Stats

 Calculates and prints various statistics on an array-structured data set.
-Prints data set in sorted and unsorted order.
+Prints data set in sorted order.

 Coursera C1M1 assessment from Introduction To Embedded Systems.